xden/xden.github.io/_posts/2016-11-20-simple-terminal.md

 Similar methods can be applied for users with other package manager.

 ## Choosing the 16 ASCI colors
 St's default colors looks pretty bad with a dark background.
 Since st is a minimalized program to not contain a color selector, setting the color for st can be very painful.
 Using a tool like [terminal.sexy](https://terminal.sexy/) might be a good idea.
-The default color pallete looks pretty good, but for someone prefer iTerm's color pallete, here is the colors exported from iTerm2.
+Terminal.sexy's default color pallete looks pretty good, but for someone prefer iTerm's color pallete, here is the colors exported from iTerm2.

 ```
 /* Terminal colors (16 first used in escape sequence) */